 |The Pursuit of Happiness is selfish.|

 Choosing not to do business with someone because they are not from your ethnic, social, gender, class, or religious group is irrational.
 But freedom of association is a fundamental political right.
-While my collectivist comrades try to eliminate discrimination by engaging the power of the state, my friends on the right go to the root problem: lack of character.
+While my collectivist comrades try to eliminate discrimination by engaging the power of the state, my friends on the right go to the root of the problem: lack of character.

 If the owners of Meetup.com want to end social injustice, they should empower their customers who meet to build character.
 But that would mean creating a 1000 special groups for some religions or some philosophies in preference to others.
 And there is no way to parse that, because, after all, even karate builds character.